-This module deals with the diversification of life from its origins to the present day, and the natural and anthropogenic influences that have produced patterns of biodiversity observed in space and through time, including the future.
+This modules deals with the diversification of life from its origins to the present day, and the natural and anthropogenic influences that have produced patterns of biodiversity observed in space and through time, including the future.
 Against this background it also introduces conservation biology, focusing on the presentation and interpretation of evidence about human impacts on species and ecosystems, and the exploration of potential solutions to problems based on both science and practice.

 Lectures cover the following topics:

-Measuring biodiversity and assessing patterns in space and time
+Measuring biodiversity and assessing patterns in space and time.

 Utility and overexploitation of biological resources

-Alien species introductions and disease
+Alien species introductions and disease.

 Extinction risk and population biology

-Saving species from extinction: in situ and ex situ conservation
+Saving species from extinction: in situ and ex situ conservation.

 Saving ecosystems: protected area selection, design and management